stablekernel/aqueduct/docs/docs/index.md

 aqueduct create my_app
 ```

-And subclass a `RequestSink` to declare routes:
+A subclass of `RequestSink` initializes the application by setting up routes, database connections and other resources used to serve requests.

 ```dart
 import 'package:aqueduct/aqueduct.dart';